 October 4, 2009

 To my understanding many of these "churches" are losing members.
 The older ones are dying off and some of the younger ones are getting wise to the whole scam and are leaving.
-It seems these groups are getting desperate for new blood but very few are answering the call.
+It seems these Armstrong groups are getting desperate for new blood but very few are answering the call.
 Thank God for sites like ESN.
 I guess ol' Herbie Armstrong never dreamed of a day when someone from the comfort of their home would be able to do some research on his pathetic organization and then reject his evil little works by typing in his name on a computer and clicking a mouse.
-Too bad the Internet didn't exist in the 50's.
+Too bad the Internet didn't exist in the 50s.
 Herbert Armstrong's "church" would not have expanded, and it could have died off back then, saving thousands of people from the grief and misery that he and the current leaders put them through.
 So perhaps the Internet and sites like ESN will be the final nail in the coffins of the "churches of God."
-I also hope that people looking for Christ stay away from these so-called churches, and current members find the real Jesus through prayer and Bible study and get out and develop a right and healthy relationship with our Lord without fear and intimidation.
+I also hope that people looking for Christ stay away from these so-called "churches," and that current members find the real Jesus through prayer and Bible study and get out and develop a right and close relationship with our Lord without fear and intimidation.

 Met Christian Rock Band Leader That Rescinded on WCG: